Creates a WebSocket server that implements the automerge-repo sync protocol, compatible with JavaScript, Rust, and other Automerge clients.

 server$close()

-# Server with Google OAuth authentication (requires TLS)
+# Server with OIDC authentication (requires TLS)

 cert <- nanonext::write_cert()